Join in on the Broken Record Podcast, exploring the music you love.

 Joseph and his wife, Katie, both submitted proposals and were each chosen to participate.
 Joseph and Katie received sponsorships to implement their own individual projects.

 For Katie’s Box Truck Studio Project, she will open a space where visitors can interact with her artwork as well as create their own.

 She says, “My work is a result of looking at old objects in new ways.
 I am interested in how everyday plastic objects can offer more uses than their intended functions.
 This space will be a great opportunity to share this process and concept with Westobou visitors.”

 Inside of her truck, Katie will reflect the aesthetic of her art work with mid-century colors and furniture reminiscent of a candy shop or children’s museum.
 She says, “Inside of the shop, there will be colorful bins full of small, color-coordinated plastic objects.
 All these objects will be salvaged, either from newer product packaging or from discarded vintage objects.
 Each object will be fitted with one or more traditional button snaps allowing the objects to easily be attached or detached from each other like Legos.

 Visitors, including children, will be encouraged to choose several objects, sit down at one of the tables and combine them into a one-of-a-kind project.
 Smaller works of mine, such as brooches and earrings, will be for sale behind the shop counter.
 I will be available behind the counter to speak with viewers, help in assembling pieces, and to answer questions about my process or where objects came from.”

 Westobou will be held October 2-6.
 Over the course of five days, the festival will transform downtown Augusta into a vibrant, creative playground where friends, family, neighbors and visitors connect and celebrate infinite creative possibilities.

-Article appears in the August/September 2019 issue of Augusta Magazine.
+Article appears in the May 2021 issue of Augusta Magazine.